inivekin/abosa/abosa.typ

 as blueprints defied what am due.
 Nau, brightly-faced, I drench gamut exceeding set aside dim hue.
-The skies resembled early days when weapons dangled owerheid, ekmystic models wrongly says the void left ower was all dead.
+The skies remind o early days
+when weapons dangled owerheid, ekmystic models wrongly says that void left ower was all dead.
 Annihilation has a perk,
 helps what I can an will illume, creators need a space tae work,